khalid-hussain/shaheen/chap12.md

 uprooted them.
 The general decided to retreat by battling defensively.
 Exiting the valley and entering into a narrow gorge, he thought that his troops were now safe from the range of the lancers but here too he could not take a sigh of relief.
-Once again the cries of the mujahideen hiding behind grisly rocks were heard and the rain of stones and arrows ensued.
+Once again the cries of the mujāhidīn hiding behind grisly rocks were heard and the rain of stones and arrows ensued.

 A stone came and hit the general and he fell down.
 The troops became hopeless